-Why should we share our data?
+Why should we share our data with Save the Children?

 All data sets, large and small, provide some information about the learning and development of young children.
 Large data sets often get the attention of donors, ministries and policymakers.
 However, smaller data sets related to target projects (such as the ones likely to be produced for IDELA) have equally important information and insights to contribute to the worldwide conversation about early childhood education.